 I’ve stated the importance of marketing in your small bakery business in a previous post; therefore, I will not repeat again how important it is to do so.
 It can be quite a challenge however since as a small business bakery owner, you are very busy wearing many different hats in your startup business.
 You’re most likely the head baker, book keeper, customer service representative, marketer and many other hats a startup entrepreneur has to wear when starting a business.
 This over a period of time, can make proper and consistent marketing of your small bakery very hard to maintain.
 As understandable as it is, it’s not a good thing for your bakery business.
 You should therefore find ways to make it manageable and consistent as your bakery business grows since marketing is an effective way for you to have a higher chance of success in business.

-1. Have a content calendar for your business blog
+1. Have a content calendar for your marketing activities

 2. Regularly post on social media

 Another important aspect of marketing online is posting on social media; your small bakery business pages and on retail or industry-related groups (such as on Facebook).
 You can also plan about 90% of your social media posting for platforms like Instagram, TikTok, Facebook and Twitter by scheduling your posts ahead of time.
 Tools such as Meta Planner (FB Creator Studio), can assist you with scheduling your posts for both your Instagram & Facebook bakery brand pages.
 Platforms such as TikTok also allow scheduling on Desktop & other planner tools e.g. Later – can help you as well.

 Remember; once you schedule and the posts are live; make sure to check in & engage on Social media on your posts as well – to build your audience.

 Scheduling will assist in your marketing activities since you might be very busy most of the times during the day.